Corridor · May 2026

 How long does the D7 visa take?▾

-Plan for 6–9 months end-to-end: 4–8 weeks for the consular D7 visa from a US-based Portuguese consulate, then arrival in Portugal, then a residency-card appointment at AIMA (formerly SEF) that can be backlogged to 4–6 months.
-Initial residency permit valid 2 years, renewable for 3, then permanent residency at year 5 with basic Portuguese (A2 CEFR).
+Plan for 6–9 months end-to-end: 4–8 weeks for the consular D7 visa from a US-based Portuguese consulate, then arrival in Portugal, then a residency-card appointment at AIMA (formerly SEF) that can be backlogged 4–6 months as of 2026.
+The initial residency permit is valid 2 years, renewable for 3, then permanent residency at year 5 with A2 Portuguese.

 Where do US retirees actually live in Portugal?▾